pyfar/sofar/docs/examples.rst

 This will check the following

 - Are all mandatory data contained?
-- Are the names of variables and attributes in accordance to the SOFA standard?
+- Are the names of variables and attributes in accordance with the SOFA standard?
 - Are the data types in accordance with the SOFA standard?
 - Are the dimensions of the variables consistent and in accordance